haowenzhg/haowenzhg.github.io/_pages/research.md

 _Zheng, Haowen, Siwei Cheng, “Social Rigidity Across and Within Generations: A Predictive Approach” (R&R)_

-_Zheng, Haowen, Kristian B. Karlson, Anders Holm, and Robert Andersen, “College is Not ‘the’ Equalizer: Some Evidence on the Role of Unobserved Heterogeneity” (Under review)_
+_Zheng, Haowen, Kristian B. Karlson, Anders Holm, and Robert Andersen, “College is Not ‘the’ Equalizer: Some Evidence on the Role of Unobserved Heterogeneity” (Manuscript in preparation for journal submission)_

 _Zheng, Haowen.
 2020.
 “The Only-child Premium and Moderation by Social Origin: Educational Stratification in Post-reform China.”
 Chinese Journal of Sociology, 6(3): 384-409" [Open access link](https://journals.sagepub.com/doi/full/10.1177/2057150X20934066)_